ArthurAlmerio/axxis-test/README.md

 php bin/console axxis:product:create
 ```

-This command will create products with SKUs `STOCK-001`, `STOCK-002`, etc., each with an initial stock quantity.
+This command will create products with SKUs `STOCK-001`, `STOCK-002`, each with an initial stock quantity.

 ---